ppy/osu-wiki/news/2022/2022-05-07-new-featured-artist-allegaeon.md

 ### Biomech - Vals No. 666

-Ruin your fingers while playing [the map from the video above](https://osu.ppy.sh/beatmapsets/1569833) hosted by [Mazzerin](https://osu.ppy.sh/users/2942381)!
+Ruin your fingers while playing [the map from the video above](https://osu.ppy.sh/beatmapsets/1569833) hosted by ::Mazzerin::{ user-id=2942381 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/264/Fragments%20of%20Form%20and%20Function%2FAllegaeon%20-%20Biomech%20-%20Vals%20No.666.mp3" type="audio/mpeg">